vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

   [RetrieveModelSearcher.java](src/main/java/ai/vespa/examples/searcher/RetrieveModelSearcher.java)
-* A custom Searcher which reads the outputs of the reader model for the best ranking hit from the retriever phase (Vespa second phase ranking) and maps the best matching answer span to an textual answer which is returned as the predicted answer:
+* A custom Searcher which reads the outputs of the reader model for the best ranking hit from the retriever phase (Vespa second phase ranking) and maps the best matching answer span to a textual answer which is returned as the predicted answer:
   [QASearcher.java](src/main/java/ai/vespa/examples/searcher/QASearcher.java)